 This course is offered to students who are interested in continuing their study of computer science.
 Students will learn the fundamentals of programming using Java.
-They will design algorithms, learn correct syntax and style, use data types, and control structures to write computer programs.
-This course will prepare students for the AP Computer Science A course.
+They will design algorithms, learn correct syntax and style, use data types, and control

 Students are eligible for this course if they earned at least an 85 in 352 Exploring Computer Science Part B CP